 In the past, we asked friends and family.
 Then, in the 1990s and until today, we’ve been asking Google: we search.
 This starts in a few different ways: you experience symptoms and want to know what you should do.
 You get a diagnosis and need to find a specialist.
 You need to find the best Medicare Advantage Plan for your family member.
 You want to know the latest and best drug on the market for your condition.
 Or, you get a lab or imaging result, often before your provider connects with you, and you want to take action, so you search digitally.
-Consumers are sending 70,000 health-related search queries through Google every minute: to the tune of nearly 1 billion health-related inquiries a day.
+Consumers are sending 70,000 health-related search queries through Google every minute.

 Today 70% of US adults are asking questions to Alexa, Google – and even “Hey Siri” at least once a day.
 What’s changed?
 The power of voice.
 Natural language queries have upended search as we knew it.

 Additionally, as consumer expectations shift, it’s no surprise consumers turn to search for healthcare as well, in a world where access issues plague the industry.
 No matter how excellent a care provider is, often consumers don’t know where to go to find it.

 With patients asking questions about your brand and services, it’s important to curate and manage the content they see.
 Guide them to land on the right website page (versus a news site, a wiki, Britannica, or yikes, in the palm of one of your competitors).
 Help patients find and navigate your brand or services by building search engine-friendly question and answer content that can be easily managed by your front-line teams.